- Brand name

-It is also available in bottles of 120 tablets.
+It is also available in blister of 120 tablets.

 Metformin XR 1000 contains 1000 mg metformin hydrochloride as modified release tablets: white to off-white capsule-shaped biconvex tablet; engraved "MXR 1000" on one side and plain on the other side.

-It is also available in bottles of 60 tablets.
+It is also available in blister of 60 tablets.

 Each modified release tablet contains either 500 mg or 1000 mg metformin hydrochloride as the active ingredient.

 This medicine is gluten-free, lactose-free, sucrose-free, tartrazine-free and free of other azo dyes.

 Australian Registration Numbers

 APO and APOTEX are registered trade marks of Apotex Inc.